Create beautiful Celtic knotwork designs for crafts just by typing on your computer!

 Jack Hamilton of ScorpionJacks does custom laser engraving on glass and wood.

-cross stitch heart
+counted cross stitch heart Celtic knot

 Our customer Magda Pietrzak in Glasgow, Scotland had stitched out these nice designs from our Charted Pattern Pack.